LiteObject/mcp-with-semantic-kernel/README.md

 var tools = await mcpClient.ListToolsAsync();
 ```

-This snippet establishes a connection to an MCP server (e.g., the "Everything" demo server) and fetches its available tools.
+This snippet demonstrates the general pattern for establishing a connection to an MCP server (e.g., the "Everything" demo server) and fetching its available tools.
+The actual implementation includes additional error handling, retry logic, and configuration management.

 ## Configuration